KimSangYeon-DGU/Self_taught_algorithm_study/README.md

 </p>

 # Why do you make this repository?
-- Through trial and error, I want to provide everyone to be interested in algorithm and data structure with the most efficient study road map.
+- Through trial and error, I want to provide everyone to be interested in algorithm and data structure with the most efficient learning roadmap.

 # Learning Roadmap
 <b>1.
 Algorithmic Problem Solving Strategies one-time read (skimming step)</b>